P ≠ NP Proof

 As in the previous “refutation” of

-my proof, the answer is also very easy: If the DTM Q ignores the underlying semantic
+my proof, the answer is also not too complicated: If the DTM Q ignores the underlying semantic

 meaning of w and focus on its syntactic part, the bits themselves, considering w just

-a series of bits, this approach only places Q into the Way 2, where the
+a series of bits, then this approach only places Q into the Way 2 –

 Shortly, the spirit of the proof is very

-search because whether S returns 1 for at least one input from
+search because whether or not S returns 1 for at least one input from

 all the 2n possible ones is decidable, whereas whether S returns 1 for at least one from a nonempty

-proper subset of them is in general undecidable (since S can even not halt for any input from such a subset), by Def.
-2.1, which
+proper subset of them is in general undecidable (since S can even not halt for any input from such a proper subset), by Def.

 hopeless.